Eagles Schedule Tracker: Confirmed Games, Rumors & Everything Else We Know

 Week 3: at Chicago Bears (MNF)

 The Eagles head to Chicago for a primetime matchup with the Bears, the first of several primetime slates already on the 2026 schedule.
-Philadelphia is heading to Soldier Field for the first time since the 2022 season, and haven't lost in Soldier Field since 2010.
+This is one of teh biggest early-seaosn matchups for the Eagles, a true test to see where they rank as a NFC contender.

 This will be a showdown in what could be the Eagles final trip to Soldier Field as the Bears are searching for a new stadium.
 The Eagles will be searching for revenge against the Bears for the Black Friday blowout last year.